 Does That Mean Saloons Are Dying Off?

 They certainly don’t sell anything like as well as they did in their 1970s heyday, that’s for sure, but there are still plenty of manufacturers wedded to the idea of making 4-door bodyshells.
 There seems to be an air of prestige about them that sees their continued construction in the face of an SUV-shaped showroom onslaught.

-Go On, Then; Which Vehicles Are Saloons?
+Which Cars Are Saloons?

 No SUV or crossover is a saloon – at all.
 Mercedes-Maybach toyed with the idea of such a thing in concept car form once a few years back, but thankfully this hybrid monstrosity never saw the production light of day.
 So all crossovers and SUVs are, technically speaking, very big hatchbacks or estates.

 As are superminis these days (Ford Fiesta, SEAT Ibiza, Peugeot 208 etc), although there have been separate-booted versions of both the aforementioned Renault Clio and Volkswagen Polo in the past.
 However, every supermini sold today is a hatchback.